bclarkson-code/flow_matching/notes.md

 I added a ladder rung for the current full scale model and have started
 training:
 $ uv run torchrun --nproc_per_node=2 train.py +experiment=scaling_ladder_large

+2025-12-04
+the trainig run failed due to a memory leak.
+I found that my machine would lock up when I use up all the ram so I've started runnign debugging like
+this:
+   `systemd-run --user --scope -p MemoryMax=48G uv run torchrun --nproc_per_node=2 train.py +experiment=scaling_ladder_extra_small`